 Across this 16th floor penthouse terrace, an immense London skyline forms a grand focal point at sundown, defined by a clustered Canary Wharf backdrop.
 The seating orientation focuses towards the setting sun, enhanced with an ever-changing panorama of glistening sunrays and cable cars in motion across a dome-shaped O2 Arena silhouette.
 Borrowing the landscape beyond is a well-established design practice, utilised in many gardens with extensive, rural views, and while some of the English garden traditions are still relevant today, in present-day London, its city's skyline has evolved into a source of eclectic, architectural ingenuity when developing a high-rise terrace design & build along the Thames.
 While skyscraper clusters are here to stay, defining a forthcoming urban futurescape, we may as well embrace their phenomenon, and design with it rather than ignore it!

 This barn conversion in an Essex village is surrounded by fields, amid a 5-hectare site and a balmy sunset.
 The barn's colossal roofline, with its clay tiles and raven cladding, forms a rather prodigious focal point viewed across the grounds.
 To soften the architecture and reciprocate with its grand symmetry, we planted two multi-stemmed Ginkgo trees either side of the back doors, framed by a pair of large-scale, square Box hedges.
-The south-facing frontage benefited from a similar design approach, where sprawling Lavenders highlight Palm and Tuscan Olive tree trunks in geometric troughs, forming a balanced sequence to instil a renewed interconnection with the home, while setting the scene for a modern country garden.
+The south-facing frontage benefited from a similar design approach, where sprawling Lavenders highlight Palm and Tuscan Olive tree trunks in geometric troughs, forming balance and interconnection with the home, while setting the scene for a modern country garden.